tardate/LittleArduinoProjects/Electronics101/BJTSawTooth/README.md

 The capacitance of C1 affects the slope of the charge.
 Since we are using a constant current, charge time in V/sec = Ic/C.
 So higher capacitor values will slow down the wave frequency and vice versa.
-Here I'm using a 10µF electrolyitc to give a very slow wave, visible to the eye.
+Here I'm using a 10µF electrolytic to give a very slow wave, visible to the eye.

 Here's a sample trace recorded using [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues) to reads the data collected by the [BJTSawTooth.ino](./BJTSawTooth) program: